Goonies Cast Reunion Coming: Reading To Benefit Charity

 That’s true.
 Earlier this year, in April, the cast reunited for Josh Gad’s Reunited Apart with Josh Gad, a Zoom series the performer hosted on his YouTube channel.
 That reunion also featured director Richard Donner, screenwriter Chris Columbus, and executive producer Steven Spielberg.
 (Spielberg created the story for the movie, by the way.)

 Donner, Columbus, and Spielberg will be absent from the upcoming reunion.
 However, it will feature all the living main actors from the film.
 That includes Sean Astin (Mikey) and Josh Brolin, who played his older brother Brand.
-Corey Feldman (Mouth), Jeff Cohen (Chunk), and Jonathan Ke Quan (Data) will also be joining them.
+Also joining are Corey Feldman (Mouth), Jeff Cohen (Chunk), and Jonathan Ke Quan (Data, but we also fondly remembered him as Short Round in our Indian Jones and the Temple of Doom review).
 Rounding out the cast members in attendance are Kerri Green (Andy) and Martha Plimpton (Stef), as well as Joe Pantoliano and Robert Davi, who played Francis and Jake Fratelli, respectively.

 Missing, of course, are Anne Ramsey (Mama Fratelli), who died in 1988, and John Matuszak (Sloth), who passed away in 1989.